sdttttt/sdttttt/README.md

 The rest of the time, I am just an ordinary game player and paper lover.

-All the software I wrote is `Unlicense` license. the license detail can be found [here](https://unlicense.org/).
-They are not copyrighted, you can take, modify, sell. i don't mind writing your name on them at all. *(I want my code to live, though in a different way.)*
+The software I write is actually free software, and yes, I don't even own the copyright on it, and I'm not responsible for it.

+> `The Unlicense`. the license detail can be found [here](https://unlicense.org/).

 ## Talk me